camaialex/repo-research/research/literature/Christofides et al., 2023 (Nature).md

 # SHP-2 and PD-1-SHP-2 signaling regulate myeloid cell differentiation and antitumor responses
 ---
 ## Abstract
-- PD-1 suppresses [[T-cell]] activation by recruiting SHP-2 phosphatase
+- PD-1 suppresses [[T cell]] activation by recruiting SHP-2 phosphatase
 - SHP-2 knockout does nothing in T-cells
 - SHP-2 knockout in [[MDSC|MDSC]]s and [[TAM]]s results in activation of immunostim. programs
 - SHP-2 appears to **restrict** myeloid differentiation resulting in an immunosuppressive microenvironment